 - As Robert Klitgaard said, “discretion” is one of main reasons.
 Should there be no accountability, no transparency, no clear cut and fair regulations (ie Byzantine regulations) and as long as there is “red tape” issues: people will surely attempt to take advantage over competitors by way of manipulating discretion according to their interest.

 - In bureaucracies, paper is power.
-Unscrupulous bureaucrats abuse to extract bribes (in the processing of permits and licenses) It is certain that beyond the grand corruption scandals, petty bureaucratic corruption remains widespread in many countries.
+Unscrupulous bureaucrats abuse to extract bribes (in the processing of permits, licenses or any other kind of interest) It is certain that beyond the grand corruption scandals, petty bureaucratic corruption remains widespread in many countries.

 2.4) How will you prevent it happen?
 In order to prevent corruption, roads to corruption must be closed.
 We have experienced that human factor has always been soft spot (fragile) when it comes to distribute limited resources of a state.
 Even though there is so called “morality”, “belief” or any similar arguments exist, they can not prevent corruption wholly, due to the fact that human kind can easily justify any of his acts.
 Therefore we need more precise ways to deal with the subject.
 Here is a short list that should be taken into consideration: